 A virtual private cloud (VPC) is created.
 For more information, see Create a VPC with an IPv4 CIDR block.

 Before you create an NLB instance, make sure that the vSwitches in the zones where you want to create the NLB instance provide sufficient IP addresses.
-To create an NLB instance, make sure that at least five IP addresses are available in each vSwitch, including four IP addresses for health checks and one virtual IP address.
-If the number of IP addresses is insufficient, an error occurs and you cannot purchase an NLB instance.
+At least three IP addresses are available in each vSwitch of the NLB instance.
+Two of the IP addresses are used to communicate with backend servers and perform health checks on backend servers.
+One of the IP addresses remains unchanged and functions as the virtual IP address (VIP) that provides services.
+If the vSwitch cannot provide sufficient IP addresses, an error arises and you cannot create the NLB instance.

 Create an NLB instance